Flexible Relief

 1. Pelvic Ease and Power

-Your pelvis has the second-largest collection of receptors, after your feet.
+Your pelvis has the second-largest collection of proprioceptors, after your feet.
 These receptors send signals about weight-bearing and muscle work.
 Why so many in the hips?
-Because when you walk, the hips and the feet need to communicate about how you are propelling yourself forward.
-When you sit, those receptors carry messages about how you are distributing your weight, which in turn affects your entire spine, neck, head, eyes.
-But it is possible your brain got bored with all this and forgot to update its pelvis maps as you have changed physically and in your daily routines.
+Because when you walk, the hips and the feet need to communicate about where you are in space and how you are propelling yourself forward.
+Sitting or standing, those hip receptors carry messages about how you are distributing your weight, which in turn affects your entire spine, neck, head, eyes—and, yes, mood.
+But it is possible your brain got bored and forgot to update its pelvic maps, even though you have changed physically and in your daily routines.
 It might have stopped updating.
 In this class, you’ll refresh those maps and reclaim your pelvic ease and power.
-And you may even find yourself changing your daily routines, not from will-power but from spontaneous delight in your new abilities.
+And you may even find yourself changing your daily routines, not from willpower but from spontaneous delight in your new abilities.

 The key to these lessons is not to change habits--habits are useful!--but rather to tease the habits into allowing a little space for a few more options.
 To awaken your brain from its tired old neck habits, but to reassure them with a gentle, slow approach.
 Habits relax when they feel the support, and these classes are as much about supporting the underlying causes for your possible neck tension as they are about suggesting new options for movement.

-Necks can collect a lot of habits.
-In this class, you’ll explore the why of those habits.
+And necks can collect a lot of habits!
+In this class, you’ll explore the ‘how nicely does this serve me’ of those habits.
 For instance, does your shoulder girdle support the neck?
 Is the hyoid supple?
 Is your breath versatile?
 Most importantly, is this, now, how you want to organize yourself?
 It isn’t that the class ‘fixes’ the shoulder girdle or hyoid or breath.
 Nor the habits, for that matter.
-It is that you become aware of a wider repertoire of neck-supporting possibilities and from there you choose the organization you want.
+It is that you become aware of a wider repertoire of neck-supporting possibilities.
+From there you choose the organization you want.